Probate FAQ

 How can I avoid Probate?

-Deciding whether or not to spend your time and effort planning to avoid probate depends on a number of factors, most notably your age, your health, and your wealth.
+Deciding whether or not to spend your time and effort planning to avoid probate depends on a number of things, most notably your age, your health, and your wealth.
 For more detailed information on simple but effective methods to avoid probate and save your family time and money, call Ganim Legal, P.C today for a complimentary no-risk consultation.